We’ve Rebranded! Operation Fuel is now Generation Power CT. LEARN MORE

 COLLABORATION

-We team up with local residents, groups, and partners to tackle the issues that matter most to our communities.
+We team up with residents and local stakeholders to address the foremost issues that impact our communities.

 TRANSPARENCY

-We make sure our research is shared clearly and openly with the people and organizations who can help create change.
+We ensure that our research methods and findings are accurately disseminated to the people involved and those who can help create change.

 EQUITY

-We center the voices of those often left out, working to break down barriers and create fairer outcomes.
+We prioritize the inclusion of marginalized voices through every step of the research process, working to break down systemic barriers and promote just outcomes.

 ACTION

-We don’t just study problems—we use what we learn to guide our programs and push for real change.
+We take what we learn to inform our programs and mobilize tangible solutions.

 EMPOWERMENT